-Figure 15.63.
+Figure 15.58.
 The entity's properties

-• Description: this field allows the user to introduce some kind of description for the current entity, for documentation purposes only.
-As with the label property, this is conceptual information that will not influence the use or treatment of this entity or its instances in any way.

-- TypeSafe: this property allows to enable/disable the type safe behaviour for current type.
+- Description: this field allows the user to introduce some kind of description for the current entity, for documentation purposes only.
+As with the label property, this is conceptual information that will not influence the use or treatment of this entity or its instances in any way. - TypeSafe: this property allows to enable/disable the type safe behaviour for current type.
 By default all type declarations are compiled with type safety enabled.
 (See Drools for more information on this matter). - ClassReactive: this property allows to mark this type to be treated as "Class Reactive" by the Drools engine.
 (See Drools for more information on this matter). - PropertyReactive: this property allows to mark this type to be treated as "Property Reactive" by the Drools engine.
 (See Drools for more information on this matter). - Role: this property allows to configure how the Drools engine should handle instances of this type: either as regular facts or as events.
 By default all types are handled as a regular fact, so for the time being the only value that can be set is "Event" to declare that this type should be handled as an event.
 (See Drools Fusion for more information on this matter). - Timestamp: this property allows to configure the "timestamp" for an event, by selecting one of his attributes.
 If set the engine will use the timestamp from the given attribute instead of reading it from the Session Clock.
 If not, the engine will automatically assign a timestamp to the event.
 (See Drools Fusion for more information on this matter). - Duration: this property allows to configure the "duration" for an event, by selecting one of his attributes.
 If set the engine will use the duration from the given attribute instead of using the default event duration = 0.
 (See Drools Fusion for more information on this matter). - Expires: this property allows to configure the "time offset" for an event expiration.
 If set, this value must be a temporal interval in the form: [#d][#h][#m][#s][#[ms]] Where [] means an optional parameter and # means a numeric value. e.g.: 1d2h, means one day and two hours.
-(See Drools Fusion for more information on this matter).
+(See Drools Fusion for more information on this matter). - Remotable: If checked this property makes the Entity available to be used with jBPM remote services as REST, JMS and WS.
+(See jBPM for more information on this matter).

 Identifier header

 Label Header

-Description The purchase order header (Purchase
+Description

-Туре Purchase Order I -
+Туре Purchase Order Hea de 🔻

-Equals 2
+Equals 6

-Position 2 .
+Position 1 • 6